BartugKaan/CourseCrafter/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the powerful GPT API
+- Google for providing the powerful Gemini API
 - Next.js team for the amazing framework
 - Tailwind CSS for the beautiful styling system
 - All contributors and users who make this project better